ihsan-git-1/ihsan-git-1/README.md

 <h1 align="center">Hi 👋, I'm Ihsan</h1>

+📫 How to reach me: ihsan.abourshaid@gmail.com

 I am Software Engineer with over 5 years of experience in both full-stack and mobile application design.
 Proven ability to create innovative and high-performance solutions for diverse industries.
 Passionate about staying at the forefront of technology and delivering excellence in every project.

-# 👋 Hi, I'm Ihsan

-- 📫 How to reach me: ihsan.abourshaid@gmail.com

 ## Skills <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;